 4 – Look for Skipped Blooming

 Orchids show their blooms only if you set up the environment to their liking.
-Sometimes this means that an orchid skips a blooming season because the conditions were not to its liking.
-With unseasonably warm temperatures, this may become more common.
+Sometimes this means that an orchid skips a blooming season because the conditions aren’t to its liking.

-Can I revive an orchid that has skipped a blooming season?
-Yes, if you check all the adjustments noted so far in this article, that should help set the stage for it to bloom next season.
+Given that you check all the adjustments noted so far in this article, that should help set the stage for it to bloom next season!

 5 – Look for Leaves Falling Off